-Realized Losses allocated to reduce the Class Principal Amounts of the Class MA, Class MB, Class HA or Class HB Certificates will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates and Realized Losses allocated to reduce the Class Principal Amount of any of the Class M-1, Class M-2 or Class B Certificates will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates.
-Such reductions to the Class Notional Amount of the Class A-IO Certificates or Class B-IO Certificates, respectively, in future periods and there will be no Guarantor Interest Payment in respect of such reductions in interest.
+Realized Losses allocated to reduce the Class Principal Amount of the Class MA, Class MB, Class HA or Class HB Certificates will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates and Realized Losses allocated to reduce the Class Principal Amount of the Class M-1, Class M-2 or Class B Certificates will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates.
+Such reductions to the Class Notional Amount of the Class B-IO Certificates will result in less interest accruing on the Class A-IO or Class B-IO Certificates, respectively, in future periods and there will be no Guarantor Interest Payment in respect of such reductions in interest.

-In the event that Exchangeable Certificates have been exchanged for the related MACR Certificates in one of the combinations described on Schedule I, the MACR Certificates received in such an exchange will be allocated a proportionate share of the aggregate Realized Losses otherwise allocable to the Classes of Exchangeable Certificates so exchanged.
+In the event that Exchangeable Certificates have been exchanged for the related MACR Certificates in one of the combinations described on Schedule I, the MACR Certificates received in such an exchange will be allocated a proportionate share of the Realized Losses otherwise allocable to the classes of Exchangeable Certificates so exchanged.